Montebello - Bucolic walk

 Amenities

-The Manoir Papineau National Historic Site opens its doors for the summer season, inviting visitors to immerse themselves in the daily life of a key 19th-century figure, Louis-Joseph Papineau.
-Flanked by its four towers, the manor house overlooks a vast estate of gardens, lawns and a wooded area with a stream running through it.
+The Manoir-Papineau National Historic Site opens its doors for the summer season and invites visitors to immerse themselves in the daily life of a prominent figure of the 19th century, Louis-Joseph Papineau.
+Flanked by its four towers, the manor overlooks a vast estate consisting of gardens, lawns, and a wooded area crossed by a stream.

-This year, the family museum presents the temporary exhibition "Cabinet of Curiosities", featuring objects brought back by Amédée Papineau from his travels.
-On display are family portraits, period costumes, paintings, a family tree and intriguing objects.
-The estate also houses a permanent exhibition in the grain shed, built in 1855 to store seigneurial royalties.
-Upstairs, Louis-Joseph Papineau set up his painting studio.
-Here, visitors can explore the workings of the seigneury, and children can create their own works of art.
+This year, the family museum is presenting a temporary exhibition entitled “Cabinet of Curiosities,” which brings together objects brought back by Amédée Papineau from his travels.
+Visitors can discover family portraits, period costumes, paintings, a family tree, and intriguing objects.
+The estate also houses a permanent exhibition in the grain barn, built in 1855 to store seigneurial dues.
+Upstairs, Louis-Joseph Papineau had set up his painting studio.
+Visitors can explore how the seigneury worked, and children can create their own works of art.

-Guided tours, offered daily in French and English, allow visitors to enter the intimacy of the Papineau family on the main floor of the manor house, and admire the majestic red oak tree in front of which the family loved to gather.
+Guided tours, offered daily in French and English, allow visitors to step into the Papineau family's private world on the mansion's main floor and admire the majestic red oak tree where the family loved to gather.
 Finally, the Xplorateurs program offers free educational activities for children.

 Discover history and culture at Manoir Papineau